-Upon completion of the BTN Practical Academy, you become a BTN Certified Nutrition Coach and are able to practice as a nutritionist.
-Because of this, some of the biggest questions I get asked as manager of the BTN Academy is:-
+Upon completion of the BTN Practical Academy (Active IQ Level 4 Qualification in Nutrition Coaching) you are a qualified nutrition coach able to practice and help clients with their nutrition and lifestyle.
+Because of this, some of the biggest questions I get asked as manager of the BTN Academy are:

-What can a nutritionist do, can a nutritionist give out diet plans, and what’s the difference between a nutritionist and a dietitian?
+What can a nutrition coach do, can a nutrition coach give out diet plans, and what’s the difference between a nutrition coach, nutritionist, and a dietitian?

-It’s my hope that this blog will give me somewhere to forward those who ask these incredibly sensible questions, so that I can provide a far more in-depth and informative response than I would ever be able to via email or a facebook post.
-As such, this blog will be somewhat different to my usual (if you want the heavily referenced and practically useful stuff – check out my blog from last week because it’s a corker... after reading this, obviously!).
+It’s my hope that this blog will give me somewhere to forward those who ask these incredibly sensible questions, so that I can provide a far more in-depth and informative response than I would ever be able to via email or a Facebook post.
+Good questions (either asked of me, or in your head before you found this blog) need proper replies, and that’s why this is here.

 The difference between a Dietitian and a Nutritionist

-A dietitian is a highly qualified professional in the area of nutrition.
-They are able to work in clinical settings and are able to treat illness and disease such as diabetes, obesity and heart conditions, as well as working with people post-surgery, post-heart attack or during chemotherapy.
+A dietitian is a highly qualified professional in the area of clinical or prescriptive nutrition.
+They are able to work in clinical settings where they will work to treat illness and disease such as diabetes, obesity and heart conditions, as well as working with people post-surgery, post-heart attack or during chemotherapy.
 They can also prescribe things to people, meaning they can tell them exactly what to do in order to solve a particular problem, much like a doctor will.
 A dietitian can, for example, tell someone with a renal disorder exactly what to eat; or indeed tell their doctor what to feed them.

 In the UK you’ll usually find dietitians in the NHS, in schools, at sports teams or in clinical settings.
 They can also get involved with setting guidelines for public health, and will therefore often be found working at places like the Scientific Advisory Committee on Nutrition (SACN) or Public Health England (PHE).
 Finally, sports dietitians are generally affiliated with sports teams or clubs, and they will focus on improving athlete performance, recovery and overall health.